nhgrif/SQLConnect/README.md

+TODO: improve this readme
+TODO: improve documentation, and provide some example usage
 TODO: some way of parameterizing queries

-TODO: make a real README for github

-TODO: improve documentation, and provide some example usage

 Credits:
  - FreeTDS - http://www.freetds.org